seandmontgomery/trail_tracker/readme.md

 ## <a name="#Future"></a>Future

 I appreciate your interest in my project.
 Building this application taught me a great deal about database modeling, handling uploads asynchronously, multiple API integrations, and much more.
+I have a lot of features in development that I am excited to continue building out.
 Thank you for taking the time to learn a bit about Trail Tracker.
 I look forward to connecting with you!

 ## <a name="#Install"></a>Install